fcapolini/modicumjs/README.md

 data.addConsumer(view);
 ```

-* `view` defines a block with a dynamic title and and empty unordered list
+* `view` defines a block with a dynamic title and an empty unordered list

 * `item` is its child and it appends its DOM to `view`'s `<ul>` element (thanks to the name "list" given via `<ul>`'s "aka" attribute and referred to by `item`'s "plug" property)